Brad Cooper (admiral): Early life and education

-Charles Bradford Cooper II was born in 1967 and is the son of a U.S. Army officer.
+Charles Bradford Cooper II was born in Winston-Salem, North Carolina, in 1967, and is the son of a United States Army officer.
+He grew up in a military family; his father and grandfather both served in the Army.
 He attended Sidney Lanier High School in Montgomery, Alabama, and is a 1989 graduate of the United States Naval Academy, where he obtained a bachelor of science degree in economics.
-Cooper later earned a master's degree in strategic intelligence from the National Intelligence University, and also studied national security policy and international relations at Harvard and Tufts Universities.
+Cooper later earned a master's degree in strategic intelligence from the National Intelligence University, and also studied national security policy and international relations at Harvard and Tufts universities.
 He is also a graduate of the United States Army Command and General Staff College.